 Restaurant Server Interview Questions

-Restaurant servers play a crucial role in the daily operation of a successful restaurant.
+Restaurant servers play a crucial role in daily restaurant operations.
 They interact with guests throughout the entire dining experience.

 Question 1: Why do you want to work at our restaurant?